Hirlam/PlayGround/README.md

 This repository is to practice with the use of the github GUI.
 It will be used during the Github training to practice with creating pull requests, creating issues etc.

+# Exercise 0 (Update your github profile)

+Some usernames are a bit cryptic, to make it easier to identify people in the Hirlam organization (if you haven't done this already)

+1. Go to your personal github account [setting]https://github.com/settings/profile
+2. Enter your full name, Company (Met Institute) and Location (Country or city)

 # Exercise 1 (Pull Request)

 1. Create a fork of the Hirlam/PlayGround repository by clicking fork at the top right.